 Himeji Castle was abandoned in 1871, and some of the corridors and gates were demolished to build Japanese army barracks.
 Although the entire building complex was intended to be destroyed under the new government order, an army colonel named Nakamura Shigeto fought to have it spared.
 Thanks to his efforts, the castle avoided demolition.

-The city of Himeji was heavily bombed during World War II.
+The city of Himeji suffered heavy bombing during World War II.
 Amazingly, the castle escaped damage, despite having a bomb dropped on its roof which failed to detonate.
 Repair and restoration work started in 1956 in order to bring the castle back to its former glory.
 In 1993 UNESCO registered the castle as Japan’s first World Cultural Heritage Site.

 But enough history for now, let’s get on with the tour!